skilled-reflection/skilled-reflection.github.io/c05-gdn-pri.md

 Adopt all your goals to REALITY ("above", e-you will die).
 Think about the sum of your GOALS,

+4. Ask what it would take to change (if possible), and whether change is worth it.

 ### TIME
 Do not ignore time
 Estimate durations accurately
 for GOAL accomplishment

+2. Study Time to learn reality, SELF, and the LINK between the two.

+3. Ask/reflect/study:
+Does the benefit of a GOAL
+outweigh the cost of time?